Skip to main content

 Enough talk about problems.

-My point in communicating this background is to make the point clear that achieving control over timing and delivery would be a paradigm-shifting breakthrough.
-At AION, we are 100% convinced that bioelectricity is the key to unlocking this.
+The point in communicating this background is to make it clear that achieving control over timing and delivery would be a paradigm-shifting breakthrough.
+At AION, we are strongly convinced that bioelectricity is the key to unlocking this.

-For example, a fibroblast, a type of skin cell, has a resting or average membrane potential of ~40 millivolts(mV), but this membrane potential will shift as much as +/- 20mV over the course of minutes to hours.
-If you have a basic understanding of how neurons work, use this as a jumping-off point.
+For example, a fibroblast, a connective tissue cell, has a resting or average membrane potential of ~40 millivolts(mV), but this membrane potential will shift as much as +/- 20mV over the course of minutes to hours.
 All cells in your body work the same way that neurons do, just on much slower timescales, firing electrical signals carried via these charged ions that allow the cells to communicate and coordinate towards shared goals.

 In the same vein, because it is very hard to see all the underlying ionic movements that give rise to a membrane potential of 70mV on a cell, we can look at just this to infer those movements well enough to create our control systems.

-So why are we convinced that by changing the bioelectricity at all that we can achieve highly effective control of cell states?
+So why are we convinced that by changing the membrane potential at all that we can achieve highly effective control of cell states?

-Starting with some historical examples from Clarence Cone who uncovered the fundamental role bioelectricity plays in the cell cycle, here are some things we already know that we can do with bioelectricity:
+Starting with some historical examples from Clarence Cone, who uncovered the fundamental role bioelectricity plays in the cell cycle, here are some things we already know we can do with bioelectricity:

-In addition to this, Cone found that cancer cells have a defunct bioelectric phenotype which he hypothesized was a key contributor to driving unchecked growth.8 For example, myosarcomas maintained a -10 mV membrane potential compared to -90 mV in normal cells.
+In addition to this, Cone found that cancer cells have a defunct bioelectric phenotype, which he hypothesized was a key contributor to driving unchecked growth.10 For example, myosarcomas maintained a -10 mV membrane potential compared to -90 mV in normal cells.

 To what you’re thinking- yes, there is already proof in the present day market that these mechanisms can be exploited to address cancer.
-Novocure, a public company bringing in $600M per year in revenue, is already FDA approved and applying ‘Tumor Treating Fields’ to glioblastoma with other applications submitted and claims of pre-clinical data in over a dozen other cancer types.
+Novocure, a public company bringing in $600M+ per year in revenue, is already FDA approved and applying ‘Tumor Treating Fields’ as an adjunct to first-line chemotherapy in glioblastoma, with trials showing 5-month median survival improvement.
+The company is expanding into mesothelioma and pursuing over a dozen other cancer types.

 Michael Levin is the modern champion of bioelectricity research.
 His lab has been able to carry forward the legacy of this work to achieve some incredible results.
 To name just a few:

-- creating a two-headed worm through depolarization, directly combating gene-centric dogma for where body patterning information is contained14
+• creating a two-headed worm through depolarization, directly combating gene-centric dogma for where body patterning information is contained16

 Furthermore, Levin recently commented on X: